aarondr77/record-room/src/ideas.md

 #

-We could do the following for our notebook only mode:
+We could do the following for our vibe-coding mode:
 1. You can either display in IDE mode or agent mode.
 2. In IDE mode it is left as is
 3. In agent mode, you get a split view of the chat taskpane and the rendered outputs.
 That is all.